NozhaF/Random-Blendering/README.md

 # Random-Blendering
-A collection .blend files, made while learning blender.
+A collection of .blend files, made while learning blender.